aabluedragon/zcordova-plugin-archtrim/README.md

 # zcordova-plugin-archtrim

-The plugin helps solve app submittion validation errors such as:
+The plugin helps solve app submission validation errors such as:
 > ERROR ITMS-90087: “Unsupported Architectures.
 The executable for YourApp.app/Frameworks/SomeThing.framework contains unsupported architectures ‘[x86_64, i386]’."

 It adds a hook that adds a "Run Script" build phase to your Xcode project.